lackovic/notes/Linux/README.md

 htop
 ```

-## Use an empty password for a user
+## Set an empty password for a user

 ```sh
 sudo passwd -d username